AMERICAN WEDDINGS BLOG

 If you head home for the license, be prepared to pay more to cover your officiant’s and vendors’ time.
 Keep in mind that some officiants book multiple weddings on one day, so they might not even be able to wait.
 This is yet another reason why having someone in your wedding party ordained, and ready to serve as a backup officiant, is an awesome idea.

 If you go forward with a commitment ceremony, you’ll need to remove any references to marriage from the wedding script.
-It’s a misdemeanor in many states for an officiant to perform a wedding ceremony without a marriage license present, so this is important.
+It’s a misdemeanor in some states for an officiant to perform a wedding ceremony without a marriage license physically present, so this is important.
 Make a plan with your officiant to sign the license at another time during a 'sign and go' ceremony, to make things official.

 Any time you enter a new marriage, you need a new marriage license.
 This goes for couples who remarry each other, too.